Chronic myeloid leukaemia (CML) research

 Several systems have been developed over the years for trying to work out how CML will develop.
 One system that doctors use is called the Sokal Index.
 It is named after the doctor who created it.
 It looks at

 - The number of leukaemia cells in your blood

 The Sokal Index can help doctors to decide who should have more intensive treatment at an earlier stage.

 There are different types of biological therapy.
 Some are described as cancer growth blockers.
 Cancer growth blockers called tyrosine kinase inhibitors are the main type of treatment for most people with CML.
 A newer type being tried for CML is vaccine research.

 You can find out more about biological therapy trials for CML on our clinical trials database.
-Go to the advanced search and choose 'Leukaemia, Chronic leukaemia' from the dropdown menu of cancer types and 'Biological therapy' from the list of treatment types.
 If you want to see all the trials, tick the boxes for closed trials and trial results.

 Here you can read about the following treatments

 The cancer growth blocker imatinib (Glivec) is the most commonly used treatment for CML.
 It can control CML for some years for some people.
 But doctors and researchers are continuing to try to improve the results of this treatment.
 They are looking at whether it works even better when combined with other treatments.The SPIRIT trial is comparing different doses of imatinib and also combining imatinib with the drug interferon for people with newly diagnosed CML.

 The CHOICES trial is combining a drug called hydroxychloroquine with imatinib.
 The trial is for people with chronic myeloid leukaemia that has responded well to imatinib but has not gone completely.
 There are still a small number of leukaemia cells left (called minimal residual disease).
 Everybody taking part in the trial continues to take imatinib but some people will also start taking hydroxychloroquine.